hiep4hiep/Custom-CA-Cert-Docker-Image-Pwsh/README.md

 # Custom-CA-Cert-Docker-Image-Pwsh
-This bash script will create a custom Docker image based on a demisto Powershell Exchange online v3 image and add custom trusted CA certificate.
-The custom Docker image now can be used by XSOAR Powershell based integration to initiate session in a SSL decryption enabled network environment.
+This bash script will create a custom Docker image based on a demisto Powershell Exchange Online v3 image and add custom trusted CA certificate.
+The custom Docker image now can be used by XSOAR Powershell EXO based integration to initiate session in a SSL decryption enabled network environment.

 # How to